 STEP 2:

-RAREresources.com is your one-stop source to start a new patient on ISTURISA and provides access to a full range of tools and resources:
+RareResources.com is your one-stop source to starting a new patient, plus access to a full range of Recordati Rare Diseases tools and resources:

 - Get help to start a new patient